 The Perils Of Latex

 In addition to the difficulty of sourcing yak hair at short notice, Peter King and his team would no doubt also have faced the challenging task of ensuring that the wigs and prostheses worn by the cast of The Hobbit didn’t cause them any health problems.
 Heavy wigs can cause a condition known as Traction Alopecia, by pulling on the hair follicles and distressing them so that existing hair is shed and not replaced.
-Unique to The Belgravia Centre, our high strength minoxidil 10% and 12.5% + azelaic acid cream is particularly effective for this condition.
+The Belgravia Centre offers various high strength minoxidil formulations which can be particularly effective for this condition.

 A small proportion of people (about 2% of the general population) have an allergy to the latex used in prosthetics – including John Rhys-Davies, the actor who played the dwarf Gimli in The Lord of the Rings.
 In addition to a host of other symptoms, an allergic response to latex can cause Seborrhoeic Dermatitis.
 Given that members of The Hobbit’s cast (such as James Nesbitt, who played Bofur) are already receiving treatment for hair loss, no doubt Peter King would have had to work hard to ensure that the prosthesis he designed were as well-fitted and hypoallergenic as possible.